metatensor/metatrain/docs/src/getting-started/custom_dataset_conf.rst

     validation_set: 0.1

 This configuration parses all information from ``dataset.xyz``, with 20% of the training set randomly selected for testing and validation (10% each).
+The selected indices for the training, validation and test subset will be available in the ``outputs`` directory.

 Expanded Configuration Format
 -----------------------------